 The canal and wharves have been included within the Jericho Conservation Area in recognition of their contribution to the special historic and architectural interest of the area and the desirability of preserving or enhancing its character and appearance.
 The special interest of the area has been defined within the Jericho Conservation Area Study, which also defines features of the canalside and surrounding residential streets that are considered to make a positive contribution to Jericho’s character and appearance.

 The Oxford Canal has a special historic interest as the first man-made waterway to provide an inland route between the coalfields and manufactories of Birmingham and South Staffordshire with the metropolitan market of London.
 The canal had a significant impact on the development of the country’s industry and trade, whilst Oxford occupied an important point at the junction between the canal and the River Thames.
 Small buildings of industrial character within the wharves provide some evidence of the transhipment activity that took place, and later use for boat maintenance.

+The site comprises the very first wharf to be established in Jericho, set up by Henry Ward, a member of a successful and philanthropic Oxford family of coal merchants, boatowners, and boatbuilders in the early 19th century.
+The Ward family still owned most of the land here when St Barnabas’ Church was built, and as well as providing the land for the church’s construction, the Wards also provided the site for Jericho’s first school in 1856.
+In 1927 the Oxford Canal Company undertook a strategic withdrawal and sold its two terminal wharves (New Road and Hythe Bridge).
+The Jericho wharves became the terminus for cargo and leisure boats.
+The site is the last remnant in Oxford of the working manifestation of this transport network.
 The wharves at Jericho influenced the character of the area’s later development by promoting the development of resource hungry industry such as iron working and publishing, with the attendant growth of workers’ housing.
 This lead to the creation of an industrial suburb of modest, low-scale workers’ housing on the edge of the city.

 Latterly the wharves have provided a linking space between the land dwelling community of Jericho and the developing waterborne community of the canal, providing public access to areas that allow an appreciation of the canal’s influence on Jericho’s development.
 Through the development of use of the wharves as a boatyard, the area has developed communal value for boat-dwellers, in particular as a shared space that has helped to develop community cohesion and interaction.
 The canal has developed a ’wild’ rural character, in many ways indistinguishable from backwaters of the River Thames.
 This is partly a result of a planting of native species trees alongside the towpath, which have developed a naturalised under-storey.
 These provide a value to the amenity of the site by screening the noise and views of the railway to the west and the appearance of new developments at Rewley Road and Roger Dudman Way.